radian-software/pass-ln/README.md

 subcommands such as `pass generate` and `pass edit`).
 The symbolic link will always be relative, and `TARGET` is rewritten using the appropriate relative path given the parent directory of `LINK_NAME`.

-`TARGET` and `LINK_NAME` can both be either files or directories.
-If `LINK_NAME` is an existing directory, then the symbolic link is created inside `LINK_NAME` using the same basename as `TARGET` has.
-If `LINK_NAME` does not exist, it will normally be assumed to be a file.
-Any needed parent directories will be created automatically, like `pass` does normally.
-However, if `LINK_NAME` has a trailing slash, it will always be interpreted as a directory, and will be created if absent, before the symbolic link is created inside the (possibly new) directory.
+Note that `TARGET` can be either a file or directory.

+`LINK_NAME` must not already exist.
 There is no option to overwrite an existing file or directory with a symbolic link.
 To do this, first `pass rm` the existing file or directory, then create the symbolic link with `pass ln`.

+Any needed parent directories will be created automatically, like `pass` does normally.

+If `LINK_NAME` has a trailing slash, it will be automatically suffixed with the basename of `TARGET`, like in `mv` and `cp`.
+This behavior is restricted to when `LINK_NAME` explicitly has a trailing slash, to minimize confusion.